AakankshaSanctis/PrivacyPreservingDiffusion/README.md

-# PrivacyPreservingDiffusion
-A privacy preserving mechanism for human faces using intelligent masking and inpainting with stable diffusion
+# Seeing is not believing!
+Privacy preservation using intelligent masking and inpainting using stable diffusion